vippsas/management-api/management-api-guide.md

 For partners using
 [partner keys](https://developer.vippsmobilepay.com/docs/partner/partner-keys):
-Get a (long) list of all `orgno`s that have one or more sales units registered with the partner making the API call.
+Get a (long) list of all merchants that have one or more sales units registered with the partner making the API call.

 [`GET:/management/v1/merchants`](https://developer.vippsmobilepay.com/api/management/#tag/Merchants/operation/getAllMerchants)